24 Hr Crisis Line

 Court & Legal Advocacy

-Our VOICE’s Court & Legal Advocate provides information about legal systems, e.g.,criminal reporting and civil options such as restraining orders, the Title IX process and more.
-The Court & Legal Advocate also connects you with suitable resources and provides accompaniment to legal proceedings.
-To speak with the Court & Legal Advocate, contact us during office hours at (828) 252-0562.
+Our Voice’s Advocates can provide information about legal systems, e.g.,criminal reporting and civil options such as restraining orders, the Title IX process and more.
+They can also connect you with suitable resources and provides accompaniment to legal proceedings.
+To speak with an Advocate, contact us during office hours at (828) 252-0562.

 Discrimination Claims